tx-lin/vmSafeguard/README.md

 Following the next steps :

-<styrong> Warning, you can't revive an VM from a ESXi 7 to a 6.7 if the vmx file if your vmx file is upper than the the current esxi support. <strong> // à modifier
+<strong> Warning, you can't revive an VM from a ESXi 7 to a 6.7 if the vmx file if your vmx file is upper than the the current esxi support. </strong>

 <img src="https://i.imgur.com/gBMcAyv.png">
 <img src="https://i.imgur.com/7zLJORP.png">